CSR Refinery, New Farm: Workshops (1893 & 1920)

 The workshops are sited behind the amenities/canteen block, to the north of the main building.
 The first section of this building was constructed in 1893 and now makes up the southern portion of the workshop building.
 It is a corrugated iron clad structure of which the rear section is approximately half a storey higher than the front section.
 A ventilated ridge runs the length of both sections of the gabled roof and various types of window and door openings are located on the southern side.
 A single storey structure with a skillion roof is located at the rear of the building.

 The northern side of the workshop building was constructed at a later date and is noticeably different in that it has a sawtooth roof.
 This building and the front of both buildings are surrounded by a brick envelope with a flat topped parapet, of which the uppermost section is rendered.
 Horizontal louvre windows are located in the central section of the southern and eastern elevations.
 They are defined as a group by a continuous rendered hood which projects over the windows, rendered sills and by the brickwork in which they are contained, which projects slightly from the main plane of the building.

 Internally the area is a large open space, with smaller spaces partitioned off to provide offices.
 However it is discernibly two different buildings, evident by the differences in roof structure.

 Boiler House (1893, 1950s/60s & 1970s/80s)

 Originally constructed in 1893, the boiler house has been extended a number of times.
-It is located on the eastern side of the main building and now comprises four sections which vary in height, all of which are clad in Colorbond trimdeck.
+It is located on the eastern side of the main building and now comprises four sections which vary in height, all of which are clad in Colorbond Trimdek.
 The earliest sections are those on the southern side which have gabled corrugated iron roofs with ventilated ridges.

 A circular tapered metal chimney projects above the site at the rear of this building.